 In a survey, it was found that just 2 percent of people reported having no career regrets.
-A career can be a winding road, and no two journeys look the same.
-However, one common thread that united nearly all of our respondents – to the tune of 98 percent – was regret.
-From not taking more initiative to not having enough guidance, job-related regret was something that afflicted nearly every person surveyed.
+A career can be a difficult road, and no two journeys look the same.
+That means 98 percent had career regrets.
+From not taking more initiative to not having enough guidance was something that affected nearly every person surveyed.

 We have listed down some of the common career regrets that you can avoid while making your career decisions.

 " I wish I didn't pursue career for money "